Tornadogenesis

 Tornadogenesis is the process by which a tornado forms.
-There are many types of tornadoes and these vary in methods of formation.
-Despite ongoing scientific study and high-profile research projects such as VORTEX, tornadogenesis is a volatile process and the intricacies of many of the mechanisms of tornado formation are still poorly understood.
+There are many types of tornadoes, varying in methods of formation.
+Despite ongoing scientific study and high-profile research projects such as VORTEX, tornadogenesis remains a complex process, and the intricacies of many tornado formation mechanisms are still poorly understood.

 A tornado is a violently rotating column of air in contact with the surface and a cumuliform cloud base.
-Tornado formation is caused by the stretching and aggregating/merging of environmental and/or storm-induced vorticity that tightens it into an intense vortex.
+Tornado formation is caused by the stretching and aggregating/merging of environmental and/or storm-induced vorticity that tightens into an intense vortex.
 There are various ways this may come about and thus various forms and sub-forms of tornadoes.
 Although each tornado is unique, most kinds of tornadoes go through a life cycle of formation, maturation, and dissipation.
 The process by which a tornado dissipates or decays, occasionally conjured as tornadolysis, is of particular interest for study as is tornadogenesis, longevity, and intensity.